sonofR9/ml_control_sem3/README.md

 ## TODO

+0. Use static thread_local members or globals instead of thread_local static local variables in functions

 1. optimize build time
 2. use c++ modules
 3. use configurable circles list (added to options but not for )